Addington, London

-Addington is a village in Greater London, England, within the London Borough of Croydon.
+Addington is a village and area in south London, England, within the London Borough of Croydon.
 It is south of Spring Park, west of Coney Hall, north of New Addington and east of Forestdale and Selsdon, and is 11.1 mi south of Charing Cross and 4 mi south-east of the centre of Croydon.

 History

 In Domesday Book of 1086, the area was named Edintona and then Eddintone.
 The village lay within the Wallington hundred in the county of Surrey.
 Addington is thought to be named after Edda, a Saxon landowner.
 In Domesday, two manors are mentioned, linked with the names Godric and Osward.

 Addington Palace

 Addington Place, later known as Addington Farm and now called Addington Palace, dominates the village above the church of St Mary the Blessed Virgin Church and The Cricketers pub.
 The manor house was situated behind the church and was the residence of the Leigh family.
 There is an oft repeated, but false account of a royal hunting lodge, "where King Henry VIII supposedly wooed Anne Boleyn, whose family owned nearby Wickham Court" by West Wickham Parish Church.
 However, the Anne Boleyn of Wickham Court was the aunt of Queen Anne.

 The Palladian Palace was built in 1780 by Barlow Trecothick, from Boston, Massachusetts in the colonial Province of Massachusetts Bay, who returned to England and became an MP and Lord Mayor of the City of London in 1770.
 After his death without heirs, his nephew James Ivers (later Trecothick), also of Boston, continued his uncle's work and had the grounds laid out by Capability Brown.
 The estate was sold and eventually, as Croydon Palace became too inconvenient and unsanitary, the Addington house and part of the estate was bought for the Archbishops of Canterbury as a country residence.
-The last Archbishop to use it was Archbishop Benson.
+The last archbishop to use it was Edward Benson (Archbishop 1883–1896).
 From 1954 to 1996, Addington Palace was the headquarters of the Royal School of Church Music.